Sebokolodi/SkyTiles/README.md

 # SkyTiles

-#### Purpose : Extract tiles for a specific SB observation.
+#### Purpose : Extract tiles IDs for specific SBs and generate tile images.

-#### Definitions of Content:
+#### Definitions of Scripts:

-	PyMapSkyTiles.py : Used for extracting tile locations and IDs for a specific SB, and outputs the csv file needed for tiling.
-The csv file contains CRPIX1/2 values.
+	PyMapSkyTiles.py : Used for extracting tile locations (coordinates in degrees and pixels) and tile HPX IDs for a specific SB, and outputs csv files needed for creating tiles.
+			   It outputs 3 csv files.
+One csv contains the coordinates
+                       CRVAL1/2 and CRPIX1/2 values of the tiles (this actually the file used for tilling, others are used for other purposes), the second file contains HPX IDs of tiles that are completely filled by one SB (we refer to these as 'SINGLE'), and the last file contains tiles IDs requiring multiple SBs to be complete.

-	PyTiling.py      : The actual script for generating the tile images and the corresponding header files.
+	PyTiling.py      : The actual script for generating the tile images.

 	Config_SkyMapTiles.json: Input to PyMapSkyTiles.py.
+This file contains the configurations needed for running PyMapSkyTiles.py, such as directory, path to footprints, primary beam size, etc. See below for details.

 	Config_Tiling.json : Input to PyTiling.py.

-	NB: With these Json files, you are able to specify the path and filenames to i) footprints, ii)
-	images, and iii) csv files, also provide tile parameters such as size (naxis), image sample size (cdelt),
-	Healpix nside, etc.
+Works the same as the above json file but this is is specifically for configuring PyTilling.py.

 #### The scripts are executed as follows:

 	#./PyMapSkyTiles.py -j Config_SkyMapTiles.py

 	#./PyTiling.py -j Config_Tiling.py

 #### Config_SkyMapTiles.json input Json Definitions:

     path_footprints   : Path to footprints.
     run_all_footprints: true/false.
-If true, look inside path_footprints and extract Tile information for all footprints. footprint_files   : If run_all_footprints is false, then specify a specific footprint file(s).
+If true, look inside path_footprints and extract Tile information for all footprints inside this path/directory.
+    footprint_files   : If run_all_footprints is false, then specify a specific footprint file(s).
+                        If run_all_footprints is false and no footprint_files is given, the code will break.
-    HPX_nside         : Healpix NSIDE
+    HPX_nside         : Healpix NSIDE.
-    tile_naxis        : Tile size (tile_naxis by tile_naxis).
-    tile_cdelt        : Tile pixel size.
-    beam_radius       : Size of the observation's primary beam.
+    tile_naxis        : Tile size (NAXIS of a tile.
+A value provided will be used for both naxis1 and 2). tile_cdelt        : Tile pixel size (in degrees). beam_radius       : Size of the observation's primary beam (the radius, in degrees).
     beam_sample_points: Sampling the circumference of the beam.
 Used for determining pixel locations (ensures that no tile ID is missed). number_of_beams   : The number of beams per SB.
-Most relevant for phased arrays. outfile_prefix    : The prefix name to use for the output csvs files.
+Most relevant for phased arrays.
+For POSSUM, we have 36 beams.
+    outfile_prefix    : The prefix name to use for the output csvs files (include a path also, if not the files will be stored in your current directory).
-    generate_ds9regions: if true, generate a region file for the SB.
+    generate_ds9regions: if true, generate a DS9-suitable region file for the SB.

     Output of executing PyMapSkyTiles.py:
     i) csv file for each SB containing tile IDs, CRPIX1/2 and CRVAL1/2.The output name takes the form: 'output_prefix_TileConfig_SBID.csv'
-        ii) one csv file containing all tile IDs corresponding to the input footprints.
-This file is important to note which tiles consists of contribution from multiple SBs.
-The output name takes the form: 'output_prefix_TileRepeat_SBID.csv'.
+    ii) csv file containing tile IDs of the tiles completed by a single SB.
+The output name takes the form: 'output_prefix_SINGLE.csv'.
+Note that this file is only derived when multiple SBs (footprints) are provided via run_all_footprints or footprints_files.
+The file will be empty if only one SB is evaluated or if the SBs do not overlap. iii) csv file containing tile IDs of the tiles needing more than a single SB to be complete.
+            The output name takes the form: 'output_prefix_REPEAT.csv'.
+This file will only be generated when multiple SBs are provided.
+See (ii).

 #### Config_Tiling.json input Json Definitions:

      input_image: Information about the input image.
 Insert path and name (below).
          path:
          name: